madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 I don't really know what I was doing.
 What is that `$homeActive` variable trying to achieve up there?
 The WordPress function `is_home()` has been around since version 1.5.0, and in that case I obviously wanted it to add the class `current_page_item` to "Home" if active, so I could show a visual indicator of where we are.
 That didn't work!
 Surely I lost some hours trying to figure out why, until I finally gave up.

-{% aside %}There are some counterintuitive quirks in WordPress which, similar to JavaScript, you can't easily fix in future versions, as this would break sites. `is_home()` doesn't actually refer to yout home page, but returns true if the site’s "Front page displays" Reading Settings are set to "blog posts" instead of a static page.{% endaside %}
+{% aside %}There are some counterintuitive quirks in WordPress which, similar to JavaScript, you can't easily fix in future versions, as this would break sites. `is_home()` doesn't actually refer inconditionally to your home page, but returns `true` if the site’s "Front page displays" Reading Settings are set to "blog posts" instead of a static page.{% endaside %}

 I then hardcoded the links to the pages with IDs 51, 53, 18 and 289 into it.
 Finished is the WordPress menu made in 2008!